ebouchut/ebouchut.github.io/content/post/2017-02-12-my_bookmarking_workflow.md

 My bookmarking workflow is the following:

 1. Collect Link (URL)
-1. Find adequate tags for the link
+1. Find tags for the link
 1. Tag the link
 1. Search
 1. Read